 I said, earlier, in a post about the Conservative leadership race, that we should look to Liberal Prime Minister Louis St Laurent as a “model” for our next Conservative leader …

 Do you think anyone said that about Pierre Trudeau, Brian Mulroney, Jean Chrétien or Stephen Harper?
 Of course not … and not just because they governed in more turbulent times.
-M St Laurent faced down a war and a serious recession and still gave Canada good, indeed excellent government.
+Prime Minister St Laurent faced down a war and a serious recession and still gave Canada good, indeed excellent government.

 He also, of course set forth, in the famous Grey Lecture of 1947, the base for the best, I would say the only real foreign policy Canada ever had.
 He laid down five principles: